Taxonomy of integrable and ground-state solvable models: Jastrow wave functions on graphs and parent Hamiltonians: Parent Hamiltonian of Graph Jastrow wave functions in One Dimension

-In the standard Bijl-Jastrow form, in which the product in equation (\ref{Psi0free}) extends over all possible pairs of particles, the quantum exchange statistics is encoded in the pair correlation function.
+In the standard Bijl-Jastrow form, in which the product in Eq. (\ref{Psi0free}) extends over all possible pairs of particles, the quantum exchange statistics is encoded in the pair correlation function.
 When the pair correlation function is symmetric (antisymmetric), $\Phi_0$ describes bosons (fermions).
 One-dimensional anyons can be accommodated using anyon-fermion and anyon-boson dualities \cite{Kundu99, Girardeau06, Batchelor06, delcampo08, mackel2022quantum}.
 In the following, we shall be interested in graphs with restricted interactions and assume that particles are distinguishable.
-Exchange statistics may then be recovered by imposing symmetrization `by hand', as in the use of quantum solids with Nosanow-Jastrow ansätze \cite{Nosanow66, Cazorla07, Cazorla09, delcampo20}.
+Exchange statistics may then be recovered by imposing symmetrization ``by hand", as in the description of quantum solids using Nosanow-Jastrow ans\"atze \cite{Nosanow66, Cazorla07, Cazorla09, delcampo20}.

 Equations (\ref{Psi0free}) and (\ref{V3Eq}) depend explicitly on the adjacency matrix of the graph that determines the ground-state pair correlations, as well as the pairwise interactions between particles.
-In what follows, we shall classify instances of this family of systems according to the adjacency matrix.
+In what follows, we shall classify instances of this family of systems according to the adjacency matrix; see Table \ref{GN_models}.